dantegates/dantegates.github.io/_posts/2018-07-06-an-overview-of-attention-is-all-you-need.md

 ## Embeddings

 Like many approaches to NLP the first step of the Transformer is to convert the sequences of tokens to learned word embeddings.
-The dimmension of the embeddings is referred to as $d_{model}$ in the Attention Is All You Need paper but you may see this referred to as the "hidden size" elsewhere, e.g. [in tensor2tensor](https://github.com/tensorflow/tensor2tensor/blob/342e214dea360a7f472fc82f3dd0775d7e224c52/tensor2tensor/models/transformer.py#L1474).
+The dimension of the embeddings is referred to as $d_{model}$ in the Attention Is All You Need paper but you may see this referred to as the "hidden size" elsewhere, e.g. [in tensor2tensor](https://github.com/tensorflow/tensor2tensor/blob/342e214dea360a7f472fc82f3dd0775d7e224c52/tensor2tensor/models/transformer.py#L1474).
 In the paper $d_{model}=512$.

 Keep in mind that the output of the embedding layers is a matrix in $R^{n\times d_{model}}$, where $n$ is the sequence length.
 This is straightforward but will come up again.